freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-53.md

 ## Description
 <section id='description'>

-To set a checkbox or radio button to be checked by default, add the word `checked` to the inside of an input element.
+To set a checkbox or radio button to be checked by default, add the word `checked` inside the `input` element.
 For example: `<input type="radio" name="test-name" checked>`.

 Set the first of your radio buttons and the first of your checkboxes to both be checked by default.